-Their aqueducts and canals were never been seen in any other ancient civilization, their skull surgery with impressive 80%-90% successful rate, their stone buildings so stable it survived for centuries despite earthquakes, while colonial and modern buildings built in the same area need to be constantly rebuilt.
+Their aqueducts and canals were never seen in any other ancient civilization, their skull surgery with impressive 80% -90% successful rate, their stone buildings so stable it survived for centuries despite earthquakes, while colonial and modern buildings built in the same area need to be constantly rebuilt.

 Inca Ruins in Cusco

-This was the original capital of the Inca Empire, Cusco is the city where the 12 Incas (the governors of the people), including the Sapa Inca (the major authority of the Inca Empire), used to live back in the time of glory.
+This was the original capital of the Inca Empire, Cusco is the city where the 12 Incas (the governors of the people), including the Inca Sapa (the highest authority of the Inca Empire), used to live back in the time of glory.

-Cusco was almost entirely destroyed and rebuilt by the Spaniards in colonial style, but many of the original architecture bases still remain from the Inca time.
+Cusco was almost entirely destroyed and replaced by the Spaniards in colonial style, but many of the original architecture bases still remain from the Inca time.

-It is still possible to see remainings of Inca palaces, as it is the case of the Inca Museum building, the Cathedral, and the La Capania, the actual buildings were all built by the Spaniards using the remaining base of the old palaces built by the Incas back in their time.
+It is still possible to see remainings of Inca palaces, as it is the case of the Inca Museum building, the Cathedral, and the La Campania, the current buildings were all built by the Spaniards using the remaining base of the old palaces built by the Incas back in their time.

 Analyzing their walls, you will notice that part of it is made of stone, clearly made by the Incas using their technic of fitting the stones.
 While the other part of the buildings were made using the normal European technics.

 In the outskirts of Cusco, there are also other Inca ruins, some of them can even be visited by foot leaving from the city center, as it is the case of Sacsahuaman, the fortress of Cusco.
-You can also visit Qenko, Tambomachay, and Pucapukara, however, to visit all these four Inca ruins near Cusco and others, it is necessary to buy the Boleto Turistíco.
+You can also visit Qenko, Tambomachay, and Pucapukara, however, to visit all these four Inca ruins near Cusco and others, it is necessary to buy the Tourist Boleto.

 Inca ruins near Cusco

-Different than most of the people believe, Machu Picchu was never discovered nor invaded by the Spanish conquerors, rather, they never had a clue of its existence, this is one of the reasons that the city received the title “The Sacred City of the Incas”, because it was as if Machu Picchu was protected by the gods of the mountain, so loved and worshiped by the Inca population.
+Different from most of the people believe, Machu Picchu was never discovered nor invaded by the Spanish conquerors, rather, they never had a clue of its existence, this is one of the reasons that the city received the title “The Sacred City of the Incas” “, because it was as if Machu Picchu was protected by the gods of the mountain, so loved and worshiped by the Inca population.

-Another reason for the title, and also curiosity, is that Machu Picchu wasn’t a city like the others, it was not habituated by normal civilians.
-The Sacred City was only accessed by high classes that included priests, ministers and the Inca himself, the rest of the Inca population was totally unaware of the Sacred City.
+Another reason for the title, and also curiosity, is that Machu Picchu was not a city like the others, it was not habituated by normal civilians.
+The Sacred City was only accessed by high classes which included priests, ministers and the Inca himself, the rest of the Inca population was totally unaware of the Sacred City.